elapouya/python-nagios-helpers/docs/howto.rst

         data.fs_warning = df.inrange(95,98,key=cuts(r'(\d+)%')).cut(col='5,4').renderitems()
         data.fs_ok = df.lessthan(95,key=cuts(r'(\d+)%')).cut(col='5,4').renderitems()

-:meth:`~naghelp.ActivePlugin.parse_data` main purpose is to structure or extract information from collected raw data.
+:meth:`~naghelp.ActivePlugin.parse_data` main purpose is to structure or extract informations from collected raw data.
 To do so, it is highly recommended to use `python-textops <http://python-textops.readthedocs.org>`_.
 The ``data`` object is the same as the one from :meth:`~naghelp.ActivePlugin.collect_data`